ototadana/sd-face-editor/README.md

 Specifies one side of the image size when creating a face image.
 Normally, there should be no need to change this from the default value (512), but you may see interesting changes if you do.

 This is the parameter for [step-3](#step-3).

+### Ignore faces larger than specified size
+Ignore if the size of the detected face is larger than the size specified in "Size of the face when recreating".

+This is the parameter for [step-1](#step-1).

+For more information, please see: [here](https://github.com/ototadana/sd-face-editor/issues/65).

 ### Prompt for face
 Prompt for generating a new face.